calcium3000/musicFromMotion/README.md

 ### mFM-Tx
 Behold the transmitter modules -- the lustrous face of mFM.
-Each module consists of a battery and related circuitry (charger via USB, LDO voltage regulator), a radio transceiver, an accelerometer, and a microcontroller.
+Each module consists of a battery, a voltage regulator, a radio transceiver, an accelerometer, and a microcontroller.

 When the Rx node pings a Tx node, it reads it accelerometer value and battery status (good or low), sends it back to the Rx node, and takes a quick nap while the other nodes are being pinged.
 If the battery voltage is too low the module will sleep until the battery is recharged.